stormmore-com/StormPHP-Server/README.md

-# StormServer
+# StormPHP Server
-It's a simple server designed to work with the PHPStorm framework.\
+It's a simple server designed to work with the StormPHP Framework.\
 Easy and lightweight, with everything you need to go into production.

-### Running StormServer
+### Running StormPHP Server
 Run `storm-server`.
 By default, it serves files from the working directory on port  80.

 ### Download link